 Will Glyssen work on my OS?

 Glyssen only works on Windows.
 Our current plans for Glyssen do not include producing versions for Mac OS or Linux.
-However the field recording tool (see next question) is expected to be cross-platform.
+However Vessel (see next question) is expected to be cross-platform.

 - Schedule actors for recording sessions

 - Manage cast changes during the recording phase

 - Facilitate multiple recording stations

 - Communicate concerns and proposed changes back to the translation team

 - Manage the review of chapter-length audio assembled from the recorded clips